istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 A `DestinationRule` can also be fragmented with similar merge semantic and restrictions.

-1. The first definition of any given subset (e.g., `s1`) is used, any following duplicates are discarded.
+1. The first definition of any given subset (e.g., `s1`) is used.
+Any following duplicates are discarded.
    Therefore, there should not be more than one definition of subset `s1` across the fragments, to make sure the same one will always be used.
-1. The first top level `trafficPolicy` is used, any following top level `trafficPolicy` configuration are discarded.
+1. The first top-level `trafficPolicy` is used.
+Any following top-level `trafficPolicy` configuration is discarded.

 ## 503 errors after setting destination rule